Torrey Peters: Personal life

 Peters came out as transgender at age 26, and began taking hormones to physically transition at age 30.
-In Peters's 20s, she was in a relationship with Olive Minor and had come out as trans to her but decided to not transition to avoid straining their relationship.
+In her 20s, Peters was in a relationship with Olive Minor and had come out as trans to her but decided to not transition to avoid straining their relationship.
 Peters and Minor married in 2009, and Peters later recounted that she occasionally experimented with gender presentation during this time, conceptualizing days of experimentation as a "safety valve" so she could be a "good husband the rest of the time".

 In 2010, the pair lived in Kampala, Uganda while Minor, a PhD student, worked on an ethnography of Uganda's only lesbian bar.
 Minor interviewed the bar's patrons during the same year Uganda debated the proposed 2009 Anti-Homosexuality Bill, which would increase punishments against gay and trans individuals.
 Many of Minor's friends in Uganda were queer activists, and they increasingly were targeted with tabloid coverage and physical violence.
 The assassination of David Kato started a significant period of fear for their friends and the larger queer community in Uganda.
 Peters did not express her gender at this time, presenting as a man in a heterosexual relationship with Minor.
 Peters later wrote about the personal impact of hiding her gender at this time: "But the more I leaned into masculinity, the more opaque I became to myself.
 My internal landscape desaturated.
 Sussing my own emotions was like feeling for lost objects on the bottom of a murky pond.
 Affection withered before I could express it."The strain of suppressing her gender caused Peters to leave Kampala while Minor completed her research.
 Peters and Minor divorced in 2015 but remained close friends.
 Peters then briefly dated Tom Léger, the editor of Topside Press.

 As of September 2021, Peters lived in New York with her wife, whom she married that month.
-That year, they worked on updating an off-the-grid log cabin they bought in Vermont.
+That year, they worked on renovating an off-the-grid log cabin they bought in Vermont.
 They split their time between Brooklyn and Vermont.

 As of 2025, Peters lives in Santa Marta, Colombia.